stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 It was then, just as I was trying to steer safely through the pass, that his mad shrieking brought us so close to disaster by shattering my tight hold on myself and causing me to fumble helplessly with the controls for a moment.
-A second afterward my resolution triumphed and we made the crossing safely&mdash;yet I am afraid that Danforth will never be the same again.
+A second afterward my resolution triumphed and we made the crossing safely--yet I am afraid that Danforth will never be the same again.

-  I have said that Danforth refused to tell me what final horror made him scream out so insanely&mdash;a horror which, I feel sadly sure, is mainly responsible for his present breakdown.
-We had snatches of shouted conversation above the wind&rsquo;s piping and the engine&rsquo;s buzzing as we reached the safe side of the range and swooped slowly down toward the camp, but that had mostly to do with the pledges of secrecy we had made as we prepared to leave the nightmare city.
-Certain things, we had agreed, were not for people to know and discuss lightly&mdash;and I would not speak of them now but for the need of heading off that Starkweather-Moore Expedition, and others, at any cost.
-It is absolutely necessary, for the peace and safety of mankind, that some of earth&rsquo;s dark, dead corners and unplumbed depths be let alone; lest sleeping abnormalities wake to resurgent life, and blasphemously surviving nightmares squirm and splash out of their black lairs to newer and wider conquests.
+  I have said that Danforth refused to tell me what final horror made him scream out so insanely--a horror which, I feel sadly sure, is mainly responsible for his present breakdown.
+We had snatches of shouted conversation above the wind's piping and the engine's buzzing as we reached the safe side of the range and swooped slowly down toward the camp, but that had mostly to do with the pledges of secrecy we had made as we prepared to leave the nightmare city.
+Certain things, we had agreed, were not for people to know and discuss lightly--and I would not speak of them now but for the need of heading off that Starkweather-Moore Expedition, and others, at any cost.
+It is absolutely necessary, for the peace and safety of mankind, that some of earth's dark, dead corners and unplumbed depths be let alone; lest sleeping abnormalities wake to resurgent life, and blasphemously surviving nightmares squirm and splash out of their black lairs to newer and wider conquests.